 About Hypopituitarism

 Hypopituitarism can involve one or more pituitary hormones.
 The term Multiple Pituitary Hormone Deficiency (MPHD) is sometimes used to describe the condition when the pituitary is not secreting two or more of the hormones it would usually produce.
 If all the hormones produced by the pituitary are affected this condition is known as panhypopituitarism.
-There are six important hormone groups produced by the pituitary gland which we consider when referring to hypopituitarism.
+There are six important hormone groups produced by the pituitary gland, and five of these are what we consider when referring to hypopituitarism

 1. Growth hormone, which is important for growth, but also has an important role in bone strength and well-being.